 Daniel Lockhart (April 23 to May 20, 2022)

 D.A.
 Lockhart is the author Devil in the Woods (Brick Books, 2019) and Breaking Right (Porcupine's Quill, 2020).
 His work has appeared widely throughout Turtle Island, including Best Canadian Poetry 2019, the Malahat Review, Grain, CV2, TriQuarterly, The Fiddlehead, and Belt.
 He is pùkuwànkoamimëns of the Moravian of the Thames First Nation.
 Lockhart currently resides at Waawiiyaatanong, where he is the publisher at Urban Farmhouse Press.

-Hannah Rahimi (May 3 to May 23)
+Hannah Rahimi (May 22 to June 10, 2022)

 Hannah Rahimi lives in Montreal.
 Her short fiction has been published in Cosmonaut's Avenue, Electric Literature’s Recommended Reading, New England Review and Carve.
 She has been a finalist for the Bronwen Wallace Award for Emerging Writers and the New England Review Award for Emerging Writers.

 Charmaine Cadeau (June12 to July 1, 2022)